mattrix27/oyster_controller/README.md

 4: FLIPPED, Once a bag gets flipped, we need to then move forward to the potential next bag, or exit the row.
 **TODO: give an arbitrary error/command to move forward a certain amount to move past already flipped bag.
 Once this is implemented, move to mode ROW CHECK.**

 5: ROW CHECK, Listen to data from the bottom-facing camera to see if there is a possible bag.
-If so, go back to ALIGN, if not, assume that we hit a break in the row or exited teh row, switch to,
+If so, go back to ALIGN, if not, assume that we hit a break in the row or exited the row, switch back to FRONT.

-6. TURN, When there are no bags in front, the boat must do a turn manuever to turn around and see array again.
+6: TURN, When there are no bags in front, the boat must do a turn manuever to turn around and see array again.
 Should then use localization data (TODO) to determine where it should re-enter the array.

-7. FINISHED, when we recognize that we enter and then finish the last row, go to a idle form.
+7: FINISHED, when we recognize that we enter and then finish the last row, go to a idle form.